templeman/dotfiles-1/mac/README.md

 ## GPG

-[GPGTools](https://gpgtools.org/) is not needed, and comes with stuff we probably don't need.
+[GPGTools](https://gpgtools.org/) is not required, use Homebrew instead.

-Instead, use Homebrew.
+Install GPG and pinentry with brew
-`b install gnupg pinentry-mac`
+`bi gnupg pinentry-mac`

 Run `echo $GNUPGHOME`
 It should output something like `/Users/sam/.config/gnupg`